niyotham/Causal-Inference-Logistic-optimization/README.md

 ```

-## Conclusion
 ## Future Works
+ - []	Finalize the causal inference model
+ - []	Do more feature engineering and visualizations
+ - []	Improving and implement Logistic optimization
+ - []	Collaborate with domain expert thoughts to create a more meaningful causal graph.

 ## Contributing
-Pull requests are welcome.
+ - [ ]Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+ - [] Please make sure to update tests as appropriate.